Orientation

 http://fishcamp.tamu.edu

-Fish Camp is an extended orientation program designed to provide incoming freshman the opportunity to establish relationships, meet student leaders, become familiar with Aggie traditions, and learn about campus life at Texas A&M. Held during a three-week period preceding the Fall semester, each three-day, two-night session is designed to aid students with the transition from high school to college and, particularly, to Texas A&M.
+Fish Camp is an extended orientation program designed to provide incoming freshman the opportunity to establish relationships, meet student leaders, become familiar with Aggie traditions, the core values, and learn about campus life at Texas A&M. Held during a three-week period preceding the Fall semester, each three-day, two-night session is designed to aid students with the transition from high school to college and, particularly, to Texas A&M.

 Peer counselors, as well as faculty and staff, speak on topics such as student involvement, academic and campus resources, personal development, community-building, and traditions.
 In addition to providing educational programs, large-group activities, and small group discussions, Fish Camp allows students to get to know each other through recreation, free time activities, and evening social programs.
 Participants of Fish Camp will have the opportunity to continue gathering with their camps and small groups through different activities and events during the Fall semester.
 For more information on Fish Camp and to learn how to register, please visit our website.